moj-analytical-services/mojrap/README.md

 * `pluralise.R` - Pluralises words with an 's', depending on a given value
 * `pub_date.R` - Returns the next publication date
 * `quarter_dates.R` - Calculates the start or end dates of a quarter
+* `read_cases_to_data.R` - Reads in a case-level dataset stored in S3 and aggregates by specified variables
 * `write_tables.R` - Write multiple tables (e.g quarterly and monthly data) with formatting to a single existing sheet in a workbook object

 ## Package Infrastructure